When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 Not locked in to one place

-The disadvantages of buying vs renting:
+The disadvantages of renting vs. buying in Toronto:

 Locked in to one place (though technically you could rent your place if you needed to relocate)